zepben/zconf/README.md

 The generate command will take one or more sources and generate an output file.

 - `--source` - A source string in the form of `source-type://params`.
 See [supported source types](#supported-source-types).
 Can be repeated more than once, subsequent uses will override the first config source.
+Also available as `ZCONF_SOURCE`
 - `--output` - Absolute path to file the final config JSON will be written.
 Full path must exist.
+Also available as `ZCONF_OUTPUT`

 #### Supported Source Types